 Penny Candy Jar

 2 Pick your Mod Podge formula.
-See the Mod Podge website for information of finishes.
+See the Mod Podge website for information on finishes.

 3 Prepare Items to be Mod Podged.
-Here a few tips you should know before beginning.
+Here are a few tips you should know before beginning.

 To make living itself an art, that is the goal.